xjsender/haoide/README.md

 ## List Debug Log
 If you want to see the log list of any user, click ```SublimeApex > Apex Test > List Debug Logs```, wait for a moment, you will see the user list, choose one and press enter, check the progress in the status bar until succeed message appeared, and then a new view with the log list will be open.

+## View Debug Log Detail in Salesforce Web
+Choose any Log Id and click ```SublimeApex > View Id In Salesforce Web```, wait for a moment, browser will be open and redirect to the log detail page.

+## View Debug Log Detail
+Choose any Log Id and click ```SublimeApex > View Detail Log Detail```, wait for a moment, you will see a new view with the log detail will be open.

 ## Run Test
 There are two methods to run test, one is by Main Menu, other is in the context menu
 + 1. By Main Menu: click ```SublimeApex > Apex Test > Run Test```, choose the test class and press enter, check the progress in the status bar until succeed message appeared, and then a new view with the test result will be open.